udacity/create-your-own-adventure/english/marshmallow.md

 you find a mysterious cup with clear liquid in it. [drink?](drink/drink.md)

-Your friend told you that the new Total War - Warhammer has come out.
-[Let's check it out!](total-war/war-start.md)
+Time to check out the latest [Total War - Warhammer](total-war/war-start.md)!